csecht/tkinter_utilities/README.md

 Color table construction based on code from https://stackoverflow.com/questions/4969543/colour-chart-for-tkinter-and-tix

-From within the tkinter-utilities-main folder, from the Terminal
+From within the tkinter_utilities-main folder, from the Terminal

 in Linux or macOS, run as `./tk-color-helper` or as `python3  tk-color-helper`